jrouwe/JoltPhysics/README.md

 * If you want to run on Platform Blue you'll need to provide your own build environment and PlatformBlue.h file due to NDA requirements (see Core.h for further info).

 For build instructions go to the [Build](Build/README.md) section.
 When upgrading from an older version of the library go to the [Release Notes](Docs/ReleaseNotes.md) or [API Changes](Docs/APIChanges.md) sections.

+## Performance

+If you're interested in how Jolt scales with multiple CPUs and compares to other physics engines, take a look at [this document](https://jrouwe.nl/jolt/JoltPhysicsMulticoreScaling.pdf).

 ## Folder Structure